duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/55-Build-Part2-Checkpoint.md

 **Expected Time**: 30 minutes

 ## Overview
 In the previous version of the drone, we used an Infrared (IR) Sensor.
 However, this version features an upgraded TOF sensor.
-We will need to overwrite the old Infrared Sensor script with a new script designed for the TOF sensor
+We will need to overwrite an old Infrared Sensor script with a new script designed for the TOF sensor.

 ### Preliminaries
 1. Navigating a terminal: